aav7fl/website/_posts/2019-12-01-achieving-remote-starter-serenity.md

 #### Reaching Out to Experts

-After pouring through different Subaru forms trying to piece together how individuals connected their own rear defogger to a remote starter, another solution was presented.
+After poring through different Subaru forums trying to piece together how individuals connected their own rear defogger to a remote starter, another solution was presented.
 I learned that most Subaru vehicles had a wire in their BCM (Body Control Module) that could trigger the rear defogger.
 Since I had already identified a rear defogger trigger wire in my remote starter system, this sounded like something that might work for me!
 But how could I confidently identify which wire I needed to connect?
 Not on my own, that's for sure.

 Investigating the BCMs under the steering wheel in my vehicle revealed clusters of wires emerging from various grey modules.
 Since I was unable to confidently identify which wire controlled the rear defogger gate, I turned to the Internet communities for help.